 Engage and post regularly to your social media accounts.
 The most valuable SoMe for me have been Pinterest, TikTok and Facebook.
 Instagram is downright useless when it comes to travel blogs.
 The audience is not engaged.
 Pinterest should be your biggest focus and every post you write should also have some pins attached for people to save them to their Pinterest boards.

 If you have the energy, then create a Facebook group as well.
 They work very well, but be mindful they also require a lot of work!

 This is a big one and I wish I had known this before I purchased my first theme and did 1 year of work on it.
 Heavy themes with page builders such as WPBakery, Elementor etc. should not be considered if you want to earn money from blogging.
 Purchase light SEO optimized themes and build your website only with WP’s tools and builders, such as Gutenberg.
 It may not look the prettiest, but it will mean a huge difference when it comes to your page speed.
 Google likes fast websites and you will rank higher if you have a faster site than your competitor.

 You can check your page speed anytime with two free resources: GT Metrix and Google Page Speed.
 From these you can see how well your website is performing in terms of speed and give you suggestions on what you need to fix.

 Over 80% of my readers access my site on mobile & yet I still pay too much attention to how my desktop site looks (as every blogger does).
 Pay attention to your website’s mobile design and site speed via Googles Speed Test.
 Make sure your SEO for travel website is responsive, that all areas open as they should and that the fonts and images are big enough.

-My best tips for succeeding in SEO for travel website is to join Facebook groups.
+My best tip for succeeding in SEO for travel website is to join Facebook groups.
 The community will help you so much!
-Here are my top 3 favourites:
+Here are my top 3 favorites: